gitolicious/dotfiles/README.md

 The approach was stolen from a [Medium article by Flavio Wuensche ](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) which in turn is based on [Hacker News solution proposed by StreakyCobra](https://news.ycombinator.com/item?id=11070797)

 This is highly personalized to my own personal needs but feel free to adapt to yours.
+It works with major distributions (tested with Alpine, Ubuntu and Debian) natively, in a Docker container as well as for VS Code devlopment containers.

 # Getting started